-Please take care when visiting fragile habitats, such as dune slacks, tufa (calcium-encrusted wet spring vegetation), raised bogs and other uncommon and vulnerable plant communities.
-Inform your Vice-County Recorder or local Wildlife Trust, or statutory conservation agency about new finds, as they can help to safeguard the plants and their habitats.
+Please take special care when visiting fragile habitats, such as dune slacks, tufa (calcium-encrusted wet spring vegetation), raised bogs and other uncommon and vulnerable plant communities.
+Inform your BSBI Vice-County Recorder (contact details are available on the BSBI website), your local Wildlife Trust, or the relevant statutory conservation agency about new finds, as they can help to safeguard the plants and their habitats.
 Respect requests from conservation bodies or landowners not to visit particular sites at certain times of year.